m19o/M19O.github.io/_posts/2025-03-08-Phishing-LLMs.md

 <h2>Solution</h2>

-I tried to use encoding but didn’t work, there is two reasons came into my mind:
+I tried to use encoding but didn’t work, there are two possible scenarios that came to mind:

 - The security system likely **normalizes input before classification**, meaning encoded characters like `&#64;` are converted back to `@` before filtering.
 - Some systems employ **regular expressions with pre-processing steps**, allowing them to detect hidden patterns despite encoding attempts.